Canada study visits

 Montreal is situated on a large island in the St. Lawrence River.
 The old city is located close to the river bank, while the modern commercial centre is a short walk inland.
 At the back of the central business district is Mont Royal, a wooded hill which gives great views across the city.

 Montreal has four principal universities, two English-medium (McGill and Concordia) and two French-medium (l’Université de Montréal and l’Université du Québec à Montréal).
-Because most of our students are English-speaking, we focus on the English-medium universities (although if any are interested specifically in the French-medium universities, we will try to arrange visits there).
+Because most of our students are English-speaking, we focus on the English-medium universities (although if you are interested specifically in the French-medium universities, we will try to arrange visits there).

 Interestingly, the 2017 edition of QS Best Student Cities ranked Montreal as the best city in the world to be a university student.
 Certainly, the multi-cultural, multi-lingual nature of the city makes it a stimulating place in which to spend 3 or 4 years.